kreauniv/comp308/source/dispatch.rst

 We will use the same "property list" structure for dispatch of multimethods.
 The "thing" will be the name of the multimethod, the "property" will be a list of types of the arguments and the value will be a procedure to apply over the arguments.
-We will call the procedure that does this dispatch as ``multiapply`` since it looks pretty much like ``apply`` except that it dispatches over the types of the arguments.
+We will call the procedure that does this dispatch as ``mapply`` since it looks pretty much like ``apply`` except that it dispatches over the types of the arguments, and the ``m`` stands for "multi-method".

 .. code:: racket

-   (define (multiapply method-name . list-of-args)
+   (define (mapply method-name . list-of-args)
         (let ([method (getprop method-name (map get-type list-of-args) (λ (method-name list-of-args)
                                     (error "What do we do if method is not found?")))])